mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

 3. **Metrics MLCube:** This MLCube will be responsible for evaluating the performance of a model.
 It should be compatible with the reference model MLCube (i.e., the outputs of the reference model MLCube can be directly fed as inputs to this MLCube).
 A guide on how to implement metrics MLCubes can be found [here](../mlcubes/mlcube_metrics.md).

-For this tutorial, we have already implemented the three mlcubes for the task of chest X-ray classification.
+For this tutorial, you are provided with following three already implemented mlcubes for the task of chest X-ray classification.
 The implementations can be found in the following links: [Data Preparator](https://github.com/mlcommons/medperf/tree/main/examples/chestxray/data_preparator), [Reference Model](https://github.com/mlcommons/medperf/tree/main/examples/chestxray/model_custom_cnn), [Metrics](https://github.com/mlcommons/medperf/tree/main/examples/chestxray/metrics).
-We set up these mlcubes locally for you and they can be found in your workspace folder under `data_preparator`, `model_custom_cnn`, and `metrics`.
+These mlcubes are setup locally for you and can be found in your workspace folder under `data_preparator`, `model_custom_cnn`, and `metrics`.

 ## 2. Develop a Demo Dataset